 First of all, if you're even remotely thinking about resigning, you should let your manager know.
 No one will punish you for your candor: our culture is focused on transparency, and looping in your manager will allow you to have a chat and ensure you're considering all possible options before quitting.
 Sometimes, what seems like an insurmountable problem can be easily solved with some creativity and the support of company leadership.

 If you really do want to resign, your manager will let you know about the exact process you need to follow, which will be different depending on your type of employment and how long you've been with us.
 They will also most likely hold an exit interview to understand what did well and what we could have done better during your journey with Nebulab.

-We typically ask people to send a goodbye note in #general to let the company know they're leaving.
+We typically ask people to send a goodbye note in #announcements to let the company know they're leaving.
 This maintains a sense of transparency and ensures no one's in the dark about what's going on.
 If you're unsure of what to write here, your manager can help you out.
 If you're not comfortable writing the note and would rather delegate that, your manager can also send the message.